Geometric insights into robust portfolio construction: Conclusions

-We see that optimisation V is equivalent to I because the choice off gearing, $g_0$, is essentially equivalent to a choice of portfolio risk, $\sigma_0$.
+We see that optimisation V is equivalent to I because the choice of gearing, $g_0$, is equivalent to a choice of portfolio risk, $\sigma_0$.
 Optimisations I,II,III,IV as well as gearing constrained optimisations V and VIII, all have the same investment directions; in the direction of the optimal risky portfolio (i.e. they are all geared versions of the optimal risky portfolio).
-The optimal risky portfolio is always fully invested, and gearing can subsequently be applied, which will make the portfolio move up the Capital Market Line and be the tangent portfolio for the efficient frontier where that level of gearing is a constraint.
+The optimal risky portfolio is always fully invested, and gearing can subsequently be applied, which will make the portfolio move up the Capital Market Line and be the tangent portfolio for the efficient frontier where the level of gearing is a constraint.

-It is the fact that these solutions are in the direction of the optimal risk portfolio that makes the the Kantorovich inequality (Theorem 1) appropriate for proving the upper bound of the $\alpha$-weight angle (using the lower bound of the cosine of this angle).
-From a geometric perspective there is no tension between the gearing and the $\alpha$ direction in these cases, and there is only a tension between the poor conditioning of the covariance matrix and the direction of $\alpha$.
+It is the fact that these solutions are in the direction of the optimal risk portfolio that makes the Kantorovich inequality (Theorem 1) appropriate for proving the upper bound of the $\ve \alpha$-weight angle (using the lower bound of the cosine of this angle).
+From a geometric perspective there is no tension between the gearing and the $\ve \alpha$ direction in these cases, and there is only a tension between the poor conditioning of the covariance matrix and the direction of $\ve \alpha$.
 This insight lead to the idea of directly minimising the $\ve \alpha$-angle by shrinking the covariance because for these optimisations this direction is generated by the covariance matrix: {\it i.e.} by the vector $\Sigma^{-1} \ve \alpha$.
+This is not equivalent to including a return maximisation constraint.

-However, When adding an explicit gearing restriction to certain problems, such as solutions VI and VII, we can see gearing can actually mimic poor conditioning and that the portfolios have investment directions different from those optimisations without a gearing constraint.
+However, when adding an explicit gearing restriction to certain problems, such as solutions VI and VII, gearing can actually mimic poor conditioning and the portfolios will have investment directions different from those optimisations without a gearing constraint.
 From the two fund separation theorems the resulting optimal portfolio is a weighted average of the global minimum variance portfolio and the optimal risky portfolio.
-We see that naively applying gearing to any optimisation other than optimisation IV (the Sharpe optimal portfolio that generates the optimal risky portfolio) and VIII (the return maximisation) will drag the portfolios out of alignment with $\alpha$ towards the global minimum variance portfolio.
+We see that naively applying gearing to any optimisation other than optimisation IV (the Sharpe optimal portfolio that generates the optimal risky portfolio) and VIII (the return maximisation) will drag the portfolios out of alignment with $\ve \alpha$ towards the global minimum variance portfolio.